 History of the search engine

-It all started back in 1990 with Archie Query Form, I don’t know if any of you young folks know about this.
-But anyway, Archie searched FTP sites to create index of downloadable files.
+It all started back in 1990 with Archie Query Form, and I don’t know if any of you young folks know about this.
+But anyway, Archie searched FTP sites to create an index of downloadable files.
 Since they had limited storage space, they only listed downloadable files and not the content of each site.

-I guess, you are still wondering what the hell is a search engine, and why is it so damn important?
-Don’t worry cause we are going to answer all these and more questions for you.
+I guess you are still wondering what the hell is a search engine, and why is it so damn important?
+Don’t worry, cause we are going to answer all these and more questions for you.

 What is a search engine